lindsayrr8/lindsayrr8.github.io/_posts/2024-11-09-my-new-blog-post.md

 - The t and p values seem to not be statistically significant.
 In other words, it suggests no significant difference between the `vas` scores over the two periods.
 - There is some observable difference between the means, but not enough to warrant statistical significance.

-## Comparing the results of the additive model and the t-tests
+## Comparing the results of the additive model and the t-tests:
 Overall,